KAN-Therm: A Lightweight Battery Thermal Model Using Kolmogorov-Arnold Network: Introduction

 \section{Introduction}

-Reliable operation of Lithium-ion batteries (LIBs) play a crucial role in ensuring the efficient operation of renewable energy-based infrastructure systems, including smart grids and electric vehicles \cite{bukhari2024renewable}.
-This reliability is heavily dependent on the operating temperature of the LIBs, and effective thermal management can ensure optimal battery operation with improved longevity while preventing overheating \cite{karnehm2025core}.
-However, unlike the surface temperature, the core temperature of the battery is often inaccessible, thus estimating the temperature distribution within the battery cell is critical to ensure safety \cite{chen2020core}.
-While high-fidelity thermal model-based $H_\infty$ observers \cite{lin2019robust} and Kalman-filters \cite{chen2020core} have been adopted for core temperature estimation, these methods are not well suited for practical application due to their high computational demand, parameterization difficulty, and poor observability issues \cite{zheng2024real, ghosh5028845detection}.
-Therefore, recent LIB research has focused on developing advanced machine learning (ML) algorithms to capture the thermal behavior of LIBs \cite{karnehm2025core}.
+Reliable operation of Lithium-ion batteries plays a crucial role in ensuring the efficient operation of renewable energy-based infrastructure systems, including smart grids and electric vehicles \cite{bukhari2024renewable}.
+This reliability is heavily dependent on the operating temperature of the batteries, and effective thermal management can ensure optimal battery operation, improve longevity, and prevent overheating \cite{karnehm2025core}.
+However, unlike the surface temperature, the battery core temperature is often inaccessible; thus, {estimating the temperature distribution within a battery cell} is critical to ensure safety \cite{chen2020core}.
+While high-fidelity thermal model-based $H_\infty$ observers \cite{lin2019robust} and Kalman-filters \cite{chen2020core} have been adopted for core temperature estimation, these methods are not well-suited for practical application due to their high computational demand, parameterization difficulty, and poor observability issues \cite{zheng2024real,ghosh2025detection}.
+Therefore, recent battery research has focused on developing advanced machine learning algorithms to capture the thermal behavior of batteries \cite{karnehm2025core}.